klemie/Ground-Support/documentation/server.md

 ## Entities

 The Core entities relationship are as follows.
 Each entity has a corresponding document in the Database.
-Some documents are nested as sub documents and might not populate there collection
+Some documents are nested as sub documents and might not populate there collection.

 <p align="center">
 <img src="./assets/ER Diagram.png" />
 </p>

+This structure has the `Rocket` Entity at the top of the hierarchy where all other entities an childeren and grandchildern of it.
+The two main entities off of Rocket entity is the `Component` and `Mission`.
+The

 ### Rocket